 While ExpressVPN clearly distanced themselves from the incident and did not condone the user's actions they informed Turkish authorities that there was nothing they could provide to assist as they do not keep logs on their user activity.

-This alone coupled with a full service audit in 2019, reaffirms their position of protecting their user's privacy.
+This alone coupled with a full-service audit in 2019, reaffirms their position of protecting their user's privacy.
 So if you use ExpressVPN, you can surf the internet using their VPN with peace of mind.

 Is ExpressVPN safe for Torrenting?